annoyedalien/Day3/README.md

-# Day 3 DevOps challenge
+# Week 1 - Day 3 DevOpschallenge

+NBA Players Profile stats

 This script automates the creation and configuration of an Azure Storage Account and Blob Container, including enabling public access and running an additional script (`adf.py`).
-The goal is to create a data factory that invokes request to sportsdata.io players info
+This also creates an Azure Data factory where we pull the information from sportsapi.io the data is then transformed removing details not required and then pass it on to a storage container.

 ## Prerequisites